bitovi/canui/index.md

 ## Fills `$(element).fills([container])`

 [Fills](http://donejs.com/docs.html#!canui.fills) resizes an element so that it fills up the remaining space of a parent element.
-When no container selector or jQuery element is passed, the window element will be filled.
+When parent selector or jQuery element is passed, the window will be filled.
 For example, with this HTML markup:

 {% highlight html %}